Healing After Suicide in a School Community

 "completed suicide" or "took his own life".

-circumstances if asked.
+2. Address circumstances if asked.

-"He died by hanging" or whatever the means was.
-Because this death may receive media coverage, the circumstances may become public information anyway.
-Many of the
+this death may receive media coverage, the circumstances may become public information anyway.
+Many of the students already

-shared with me that is how they found out.
+with me that is how they found out.

 3. Invite reactions.